-Int.
+100 Int.
 Rev. Code of 1954, Sec.
 613; Treas.
 Reg.
 1.611-1(a) (1).
 101 Treas.
 Reg.
 1.312-6(c) (1).
-"In the case of a corporation in which depletion or depreciation is a factor in the determination of income, the only depletion or depreciation deductions to be considered in the computation of total earnings and profits are those based upon cost. . .
-Thus, discovery or percentage depletion under all revenue acts for mines and oil and gas wells is not to be taken into consideration in computing the earnings and profits of a corporation."
+"In the case of a corporation in which depletion or depreciation is a factor in the determination of income, the only depletion and profils are those based upon cost. . .
+Thus, discovery or percentage depletion under all revenue acts for mines and oil and gas wells is not to be taken into consideration in computing the earnings and profils of a corporation."
 102 Int.
 Rev. Code of 1954, Section 613; Treas.
 Reg.
 1.613-1. ". .
-In no case shall the deduction for depletion computed under this section be less than the deduction computed upon the cost or other basis of the property provided in section 612 and the regulations thereunder."
+In no case shall the deduction for depletion computed under this section be less than the deduction for an the regulations thereunder."

-titled to cost depletion.
-103 "Gross income from the property" is defined in the regulations as "the amount for which the taxpayer sells the oil or gas in the immediate vicinity of the well".104 If transportation or processing takes place before sale, gross income is defined as the "market or field price of oil or gas before conversion or transportation.105 Gross income from the property refers to the sale of oil and gas as it is produced and not to the sale of an economic interest in the land.
-In the later case, the proceeds are not subject to the depletion allowance.
-106 The "property" for computation of depletion means "each separate interest owned by the taxpayer in each mineral deposit in each separate tract or parcel of land."107 It does not include associated interests from which income is derived but which have no direct relation to the producing operation.108
+titled to cost depletion.103 "Gross income from the property" is defined in the regulations as "the amount for which the taxpayer sells the oil or gas in the immediate vicinity of the well".104 If transportation or processing takes place before sale, gross income is defined as the "market or field price of oil or gas before conversion or transportation.105 Gross income from the property refers to the sale of oil and gas as it is produced and not to the sale of an economic interest in the land.
+In the later case, the proceeds are not subject to the depletion allowance.106 The "property" for computation of depletion means "each separate interest owned by the taxpayer in each mineral deposit in each separate tract or parcel of land."107 It does not include associated interests from which income is derived but which have no direct relation to the producing operation.108

-The depletion allowance is a single allowance that must be apportioned among the owners of economic interests who are entitled to participate therein.
-100 This is incorporated in the code requirement "excluding . . . an amount equal to any rents or royalties paid or incurred by the taxpayer in respect of the property."110 Royalty in this sense is a generic term, including not only the interests ordinarily classified as royalty, such as landowner's royalty, lessor's royalty, overriding royalty, but also net profits interests,111 and production payments.112
+The depletion allowance is a single allowance that must be apportioned among the owners of economic interests who are entitled to participate therein.109 This is incorporated in the code requirement "excluding . . . an amount equal to any rents or royalties paid or incurred by the taxpayer in respect of the property."110 Royalty in this sense is a generic term, including not only the interests ordinarily classified as royalty, such as landowner's royalty, lessor's royalty, overriding royalty, but also net profits interests,111 and production payments.112

-Although percentage depletion for oil and gas is computed as 27 1/2 per cent of the gross income, there is a limitation that it shall not exceed, 50 per cent of the taxable income from the property.
-118 Taxable income from the property is defined as "gross income from the property' . . . less allowable deductions (excluding any deduction for depletion) which are attributable to the mineral property, including allowable deductions attributable to ordinary treatment processes and mining transportation, with respect to which depletion is claimed.
+Although percentage depletion for oil and gas is computed as $27 \ 1/2$ per cent of the gross income, there is a limitation that it shall not exceed, 50 per cent of the taxable income from the property.113 Taxable income from the property is defined as "gross income from the property' ... less allowable deductions (excluding any deduction for depletion) which are attributable to the mineral property, including allowable deductions attributable to ordinary treatment processes and mining transportation, with respect to which depletion is claimed.
 These deductions include administrative and financial overhead, operating expenses. selling expenses, depreciation, taxes, losses sustained, etc. In the case of oil and gas properties, such deductions include tangible drilling and development costs . . .
-"114 Thus, deductions must be made for interest percentage depletion."
+"114 Thus, deductions must be made for interest